 - In the bowl of a food processor, puree the chickpeas and garlic until a thick paste forms.
-Give this a couple of minutes (longer than you'd think).
+Give this a couple of minutes (longer than you'd think), to get the chickpeas very well pureed.
 With the machine running, add the tahini, salt, and lemon juice.
-Slowly add cooking liquid or water, a tablespoon at a time, until the hummus is very smooth and light but still thick (again, process a little longer than usual).
+Taste and see if you'd like the hummus thinner or lighter.
+If so, Slowly add cold cooking liquid or water, a tablespoon at a time, until the hummus is very smooth and light but still thick (again, process a little longer than usual).
 Taste and adjust with salt and lemon juice as needed.

-- Spoon the hummus onto a six small plates, spreading the hummus with the back of a spoon to form a well in the center.
+- Spoon the hummus onto salad plate or bowl, spreading the hummus with the back of a spoon to form a well in the center.
 Drizzle with olive oil and sprinkle with sumac, and serve immediately.

 I'm so glad you're here!
 You'll find among these pages the fresh and classic Lebanese recipes we can't get enough of!
 My mission is to share my tried + true recipes -- and to help our Lebanese food-loving community keep these culinary traditions alive and on the table.
 What recipes are you looking for?
 Let me know!